wolfsonuser/nunki-saggitarius/README.md

 1. add a post button?
 1. Clean pug templates.
-1. Work on the logic to accept only one submission but keep counting the number of times that client clicks on refresh.
+1. Work on the logic to accept only one submission but keep counting the number of times that client clicks on refresh. bars.pug bars.pug.bak.txt error.pug formInput.pug index.pug layout.pug list.pug radio.1.bak radio.pug
+register.pug

+## December 27, 2021

+1. Added radio.pug with radio button example class my-radio name= my-selection in radio.pug as well as list.pug
+1. It was not working in original example as radio.1.bak because it had a nested element, I believe the input type submit, when submitting the form with action post it automatically recognize the value of my-selection
+1. register is from an example and it did not work because of indentation problems after copying pasting.
+1. Currently the /users/simple route renders list.pug template with fakeDb data, search box, add items box, input boxes with required, input boxes with no required, and now radio buttons active.